Project-CARPI/site/README.md

 </p>

-## Getting Started
+## Getting Started with Frontend

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project's frontend up and running on your local machine for development and testing purposes.

 ### Prerequisites